 - Permits importers to respond to queries raised by the competent authorities.

 - Permits secure online payment of testing fees.

 - Facilitates visual inspection/sampling of imported food items.

 - Helps in generating NOC / Non-conformance certificate.

-FSSAI’s Notification on Food Import Regulations, 2017: The onus lies on the FSSAI to ensure highest quality, wholesome and nutritious food for Indian customers.
+FSSAI’s Notification on Food Import Regulations, 2017: The onus lies on the FSSAI to ensure the highest quality, wholesome and nutritious food for Indian customers.
 Keeping this in view, the FSSAI has notified the Food Import Regulations 2017 on 9th March 2017.
 These regulations will be known as the Food and Safety Standards (Import) Regulations 2017 after it is published in the official Indian Gazette.

-Thus, the issue of the current notification, coupled with the Import Regulations are collectively aimed at ensuring a smooth and streamlined system for the clearance of imported food consignments that is not only efficient, but also transparent.
+Thus, the issue of the current notification, coupled with the Import Regulations are collectively aimed at ensuring a smooth and streamlined system for the clearance of imported food consignments that is not only efficient but also transparent.